ChangeFlow - Latent Rectified Flow for Change Detection in Remote Sensing

 Contributions

-- We reformulate RSCD as latent-space change mask generation and propose a rectified flow framework that produces globally coherent change masks.
+- As our main contribution, we reformulate RSCD as latent-space change mask generation and propose a rectified flow framework that jointly models change masks and produces globally coherent predictions.

 ChangeFlow